 These data suggest that a Western Diet is correlated with prevalence of PCOS.

 But… when we look at the Plant-Based Diet scores, 40% of women with PCOS are in the top third of scores, 25% in the middle third, and 34% in the lowest third.
+Women with PCOS were more likely to have high or low Plant-Based Diet scores, and less likely to have moderate Plant-Based Diet scores.

 There is no clear correlation between plant-based eating and prevalence of PCOS.